kinshook/Atlique_Motors_EV_sales/README.md

 # Atlique_Motors_EV_sales
 EV sales Analyses Report
-Select Branch to
+FIRST, Select Branch to  data_cleaning_insights

-📊Atlique Motots EV Sales Analyses Dashboard
+📊Atlique Motors EV Sales Analyses Dashboard
 An interactive visual tool built to analyse the performance of EV sales at Atlique Motors

 👩‍💻Technology Stack: The Dashboard visualization used the following technology for its completion-